Sign up to our mailing list to discover the future of beauty and wellness.

 Beans contain particularly high levels of zinc, a mineral that is fundamental to supporting hair’s growth and repair cycle.
 A lack of zinc in the diet has been linked to hair loss.
 Just half a cup of black beans contains 10% of your recommended daily allowance, making them an easy food to incorporate into your diet.

-Spinach is a hair health powerhouse and contains a multitude of beneficial vitamins and minerals for hair growth, including iron, folate, vitamin A and vitamin C.
+Spinach is a hair health powerhouse, containing a multitude of beneficial vitamins and minerals for hair growth.
+This includes iron, folate, vitamin A and vitamin C.

-Iron is an essential component of healthy hair growth and Iron deficiency is closely linked to hair breakage and loss.
-When you don't have enough iron in your body, you are unable to produce hemoglobin.
-Hemoglobin (red blood cells) is responsible for the transportation of oxygen needed for healthy metabolism and for the growth and repair of cells in your body, including to the cells that stimulate hair growth.
+Iron is an essential component of healthy hair growth, and iron deficiency is closely linked to hair breakage, thinning and loss.
+When you don't have enough iron in your body, you are unable to produce haemoglobin (red blood cells).
+Haemoglobin is responsible for the transportation of oxygen needed for a healthy metabolism, and for the growth and repair of cells in your body, including the cells that stimulate hair growth.

 Vitamin A is a key nutrient for keeping your scalp moisturised and your hair hydrated and shining.
 A single cup of cooked spinach provides over 50% of your daily vitamin A requirements.